QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: quicSDN Architecture

-The RYU controller's asynchronous I/O infrastructure is based on the eventlet library \cite{Eventlet}, which is a highly scalable and non-blocking I/O library.
-The eventlet library socket implementation is different than the standard \texttt{socket.socket} python class.
-Underneath, eventlet library implements sockets as GreenSockets, which recognizes the \texttt{"set\_nonblocking=True"} keyword parameter and sets the GreenSocket into a non-blocking state to support async I/O operations.
-RYU spawns a GreenSocket-based server and registers an event loop (\texttt{\_recv\_loop}) to receive data on the socket.
-In order to make it \gls{UDP} compatible, \texttt{\_recv\_loop} is modified by dismantling all the \gls{TCP} related code and modifying the callbacks.
-Figure \ref{fig:RYUSideQUIC} shows the controller architecture.
-The two main entities are \quicserver{} and RYU.
-The RYU entity includes two daemons, \openflowryuapp{} and \ovsdbryuapp{}, which communicate with \quicserver{} over a datagram connection on ports 6653 and 6640.
+The RYU controller's asynchronous I/O infrastructure is based on the \textit{eventlet} library, which is a highly scalable and non-blocking I/O library.
+The eventlet library socket implementation is different than the standard \texttt{socket.socket} class in Python.
+The eventlet library implements sockets as GreenSockets \cite{GreenSocket} and sets them into a non-blocking state to support asynchronous I/O operations.
+RYU spawns a server based on GreenSocket and registers an event loop to receive data on the GreenSocket.
+In order to make it \gls{UDP} compatible, the event loop is modified by dismantling all the \gls{TCP} related code and modifying the callbacks.

 After receiving packets from \quicclient{}, \quicserver{} performs demultiplexing by disassembling streams based on their IDs.
 If the stream ID is divisible by 3, then the packet is deliverd to \openflowryuapp{}, otherwise it is delivered to \ovsdbryuapp{}.